-The Code is closely integrated with the revised Fitness and Probity Standards (the "Fitness and Probity Standards") which were issued under S.I.
-437 Central Bank Reform Act (Sections 20 and 22) Regulations 2011 (as amended by S.I.
-615 of 2011) (the "Regulations") which also came into effect on 1 December 2011.
+The Code is closely integrated with the revised Fitness and Probity Standards (the "Fitness and Probity Standards") which were issued under Section 50 of the Central Bank Reform Act 2010.

-12.1.1 Scope of the Code
+11.1.1.
+Scope of the Code

 The Code applies to persons carrying out a Pre-Approval Control Function ("PCF") or a Controlled Function ("CF") on a professional basis in a regulated firm, the exercise of which includes;